 If the home addition includes expanding a room as opposed to putting on completely new rooms, you may not need to enhance the HVAC system at all.
 This is usually the case if your heating and cooling units were oversized to begin with.
 Get a load calculation from a pro technician, such as one from Norrell Service Experts by calling 205-267-0023.
 This will determine if your present HVAC setup can take on the changes you’ve made to your home.

 Option 2: Replace Your HVAC System

-Option 3: Get a Ductless Mini-Split
+Option 3: Install a Ductless Mini-Split

-- The old and expanded rooms have different heating and cooling needs.
+- The old and additional rooms have different heating and cooling needs.